 This movement has appeared in the ABRSM syllabus on several occasions, and it has swapped between Grades 3 and 4 throughout the years that I have collated.
-For example, it was in the Grade 4 syllabus in 1981, Grade 3 syllabus in 1987, Grade 4 syllabus in 1991, the Grade 3 syllabus in 1995 and in Grade 4 in 2021 – 2022.
+It has been in the Grade 3 syllabus before in 1897 and 1995.

 Jane Magrath in her excellent book, “The Pianist’s Guide to Standard Teaching and Performance Literature, published 1995 Alfred Publishing states ‘the first movement is one of the most frequently played teaching pieces by Beethoven, perhaps due to the energetic scale passages and the rapid broken-chord accompaniment.
 It is cheerful in nature and is in rounded-binary form with a Coda.
 Sixteenth notes proceed from hand to hand, and the scale passages and Alberti bass present the main technical challenges’.